Daniel-Carpenter/Intro2ProgrammingOOP/README.md

 # Description of Repository
-This repository is used to house Daniel Carpenter's Computer Science 1324 (Java 1 at the University of Oklahoma) data.
+* Houses Daniel Carpenter's Computer Science 1324 (Java 1 at the University of Oklahoma) data.
-The main use of this repo is for Project collaberation.
+* Please see the folding "Projects" for programming works